CSaratakij/PortFolio/content/post/Osube.md

 ## How it works
 Even though osu! beatmap file extension is ".osz", But it's actually just an archive file like ".zip" .\
-All I need to do is to extract .osz file with the right directory and make sure its folder structure is correct to make it works.
+All I need to do is to extract .osz file to the right directory and make sure the folder structure is correct to make it works.

 ## The technical challenge
 This is a command line application. \